Panpsychism: Quantum mechanics

 The measurement problem has largely been characterised as the clash of classical physics and quantum mechanics.
 Bohm argued that it is rather a clash of classical physics, quantum mechanics, and phenomenology; all three levels of description seem to be difficult to reconcile, or even contradictory.
 Though not referring specifically to quantum mechanics, Chalmers has written that if a theory of everything is ever discovered, it will be a set of "psychophysical laws", rather than simply a set of physical laws.
 With Chalmers as their inspiration, Bohm and Pylkkänen set out to do just that in their panprotopsychism.
-Chalmers, who is critical of the Copenhagen interpretation and most quantum theories of consciousness, has coined this "the Law of the Minimisation of Mystery."
+Chalmers, who is critical of the Copenhagen interpretation and most quantum theories of consciousness, has coined this "the Law of the Minimisation of Mystery".
 The many-worlds interpretation of quantum mechanics does not take observation as central to the wave-function collapse, because it denies that the collapse happens.
 On the many-worlds interpretation, just as the cat is both dead and alive, the observer both sees a dead cat and sees a living cat.
 Even though observation does not play a central role in this case, questions about observation are still relevant to the discussion.
 In Roger Penrose's words:I do not see why a conscious being need be aware of only "one" of the alternatives in a linear superposition.
 What is it about consciousnesses that says that consciousness must not be "aware" of that tantalising linear combination of both a dead and a live cat?
-It seems to me that a theory of consciousness would be needed for one to square the many world view with what one actually observes.Chalmers believes the tentative variant of panpsychism outlined in The Conscious Mind (1996) does just that.
+It seems to me that a theory of consciousness would be needed for one to square the many world view with what one actually observes.Chalmers believes that the tentative variant of panpsychism outlined in The Conscious Mind (1996) does just that.
 Leaning toward the many-worlds interpretation due to its mathematical parsimony, he believes his variety of panpsychist property dualism may be the theory Penrose is seeking.
 Chalmers believes that information will play an integral role in any theory of consciousness because the mind and brain have corresponding informational structures.
 He considers the computational nature of physics further evidence of information's central role, and suggests that information that is physically realised is simultaneously phenomenally realised; both regularities in nature and conscious experience are expressions of information's underlying character.
 The theory implies panpsychism, and also solves the problem Penrose poses.
 On Chalmers's formulation, information in any given position is phenomenally realised, whereas the informational state of the superposition as a whole is not.
 Panpsychist interpretations of quantum mechanics have been put forward by such philosophers as Whitehead, Shan Gao, Michael Lockwood, and Hoffman, who is a cognitive scientist.
 Protopanpsychist interpretations have been put forward by Bohm and Pylkkänen.